irenegrone/irenegrone/README.md

 <p>My name is Irene Grone, I work as data analyst scientist and I have a background in Physics and Mathematics.
 I am passionate about science, deep learning applications, especially in computer vision and DSP, and new technologies.
 My origins are Italian, but I live in London (UK).</p>

-<p>I’m currently working on creating a data science portfolio, I am looking to collaborate in open source projects.</p>

-<p>I am a traveller, I love the outdoors and backpacking.
+<p>I am a traveller, I love the outdoors and backpacking.</p>

+- I am currently working on creating a data science portfolio;
+- I am currently learning TensorFlow cloud computing;
+- I am looking to collaborate on open source projects;

 #### Languages and tools